Bill Tuttle: Advocacy

-On practically every baseball card issued for Tuttle, a large bulge of chewing tobacco is evident in his cheek.
+On practically every baseball card issued for Tuttle, as well as in a number of photographs, a large bulge of chewing tobacco is evident in his cheek.
 Tuttle died in Anoka, Minnesota, at the age of 69, and oral cancer was in all likelihood the cause of his death.
 Tuttle was diagnosed with oral cancer five years before his death, and used the last half-decade of his life to raise awareness as an active volunteer for the National Spit Tobacco Education Program (NSTEP). of Oral Health America.

-During the last years of his life, Tuttle was facially disfigured due to extensive surgery for oral cancer.
+During the last years of his life, Tuttle was facially disfigured on his right cheek due to extensive surgery for oral cancer.
 He traveled widely as a public speaker, warning major league players of the dangers of chewing tobacco.
 "It's going to be pretty hard to tell someone making $4 million a year not to chew", he admitted.
 "So what we're trying to do is get it off TV."

 After being diagnosed with oral cancer, he was interviewed for a Reader's Digest article entitled "My War With A Smoke Free Killer" in which he detailed how he was introduced to chewing tobacco by a teammate while sidelined with an injury and subsequently became addicted.
 The article showed pictures of a disfigured Tuttle after his many facial surgeries.